everknow/everknow-website/home.md

 If you are interested, or have the impression that your creativity could benefit from technological enhancements be most welcome to join us in our journey.

-We strongly believe that the desire to explore new forms of creativity and auto-determine the rules by which digital artifacts are governed and protected, are the true motivation behind a movement that has led to the surge of the present forms of decentralised technology.
+We strongly believe that the desire to embrace new forms of creativity and auto-determine the rules by which digital artifacts are governed and protected, are the true motivation behind a movement that has led to the surge of the present forms of decentralised technology.

-We have the ambition to explore new uncharted models of social interaction that go beyond our daily etablished routines.
+We have the ambition to explore new uncharted models of social interaction that go beyond the state of the art.

 There is a new world of possibility to discover as we expand our horizon together.

 Please be welcome to visit some example of our creative thinking on **algorithms** in collaboration with the **[Venice Biannale 2019](Venice-Biennale-on-ALGORITHM.md)** published on the **[Thinking Head](http://www.thinking-head.net)**.

-Also find out more about **[MoCDA's Collection Case Study](mocda-collection-case-study.md)**
+Also find out more about MoCDA's **[Collection Case Study](mocda-collection-case-study.md)**